ManuelDeLeon/sveltekit-firebase-ssr/README.md

 }
 ```

-To obtain the necessary server credentials, log in to the Firebase console, click the ⚙️(settings icon), then select `Project Settings` and then the `Service accounts` tab.
+To obtain the admin server config, log in to the Firebase console, click the ⚙️ (settings icon), then select `Project Settings` and then the `Service accounts` tab.
 In the `Firebase Admin SDK` click `Generate new private key`.

 These credentials contain a private key that should be kept secret (i.e. not shared or committed to Git)